-Not so long ago, people came to believe that fat was a murderous monster and the ideal diet was completely devoid of daily fat whatsoever.
-Fat-free salad dressings, non-fat cakes and cookies, and non-fat soups and casseroles abound.
-Even bottles of fruit juices proudly trumpeted “a fat-free food” on their labels (Was there ever a fatty cranberry juice?).
+Not so long ago, people believed fat was a murderous monster and the ideal diet was completely devoid of daily fat whatsoever.
+Fat-free salad dressings, non-fat cakes and cookies, and non-fat soups and casseroles abounded.
+Even bottles of fruit juices proudly trumpeted “a fat-free food” on their labels.
+(Was there ever a fatty cranberry juice?)

 Why this fear of fat?
 It all started as a well-intentioned campaign to improve health.
 The second half of the 20th Century saw an alarming epidemic of heart disease.
 Countless studies sought reasons for this epidemic, and it became clear that smoking, a sedentary lifestyle, and a high-fat diet were linked to the rising tide of cardiovascular disease.
 The lesson was obvious: To reduce your risk of heart disease, a major killer, you should cut as much fat as possible out of your diet.
 Cholesterol became a household word and Americans became fat-phobic.

 It’s taken years for the more complicated and interesting truth to emerge.
 First, research indicating that all fat is not bad began to reach the public.
 We all needed an education in dietary fat and, bit by bit, we got one.
 In a nutshell, we learned that we derive four basic types of fat from food — saturated fat, trans-fat (partially hydrogenated oils), monounsaturated fat and polyunsaturated fat.

 The news on saturated fat hasn’t changed: saturated fat—found primarily in red meat, full-fat dairy products, and some tropical oils—has well-established negative health effects, increasing your risk of diabetes, coronary heart disease, stroke, some cancers, and obesity.